vespolina/commerce/Resources/doc/index.rst

         </document

+Adding to the form

-If you want to override the form, create a new FormType class
+If you want to override the Product form, create a new FormType class

-TODO
+    class MyProductFormType extends Vespolina\ProductBundle\Form\Type\ProductFormType
+    {
+        public function buildForm(FormBuilder $builder, array $options)
+        {
+            parent::buildForm($builder, $options);

+            $builder->add('custom');
+        }

+    }

+In the configuraiton you would set the the form type to your custom form

+    vespolina_product:
+        db_driver: mongodb
+        product:
+            form:
+                type: My\Namespace\MyProductFormType

+Now Vespolina will use your product type in the forms.

 Configuration reference